 From the standpoint of dissemination and implementation, our results leave several open questions.
 Virtual reality enhanced interventions had moderate to large effects compared to control conditions, though these effects were likely inflated by several factors in the design and implementation of the trials.
 We could find few differences with other active interventions.
-These might be construed as evidence VRenhanced interventions could be added to the armamentarium, as another effective choice available to clinicians and patients.
+These might be construed as evidence VR-enhanced interventions could be added to the armamentarium, as another effective choice available to clinicians and patients.

 However, other key aspects remain unclear.
 Though it would be intuitive to consider VR-enhanced interventions as more cost-effective than traditional anxiety treatments, notably in vivo exposure, research substantiating this claim is missing.
 Moreover, it might hinge on the specific disorder targeted.
-For instance, for flight anxiety it may seem evident that it would be more cost-effective to conduct VR-enhanced exposure than buy a plane ticket for in vivo exposure.
+For instance, for flight anxiety it may seem evident that it would be more cost-effective to conduct VRenhanced exposure than buy a plane ticket for in vivo exposure.
 Conversely, for height anxiety, it could be more cost-effective to scale a flight of stairs with a patient, than to purchase a HMD system and pay for the software development of a fully immersive VR environment.
 Nonetheless, this kind of tailored, immersive and sophisticated technology does not seem to be used much, even in recent trials, further complicating a realistic calculation of cost-effectiveness.
 One might also argue VR-enhanced interventions might be particularly suitable for disorders where other active interventions have been less effective.
+Nonetheless, in the case of one such disorderpost-traumatic stress disorder- two recent trials (McLay et al., 2017; Reger et al., 2016) failed to find additional benefits for VR interventions over non-VR treatments such as prolonged exposure, both in terms of primary outcome, as well as drop-out rates, with follow-up results actually better for the non-VR intervention.

 Most importantly, many existent trials are poorly reported and exposed to bias.
 The effort to move forward should primarily focus on elevating the quality of VR trials.
 Larger trials minimizing risk of bias by prospective registration and transparent and complete reporting, as well as using credible control groups, are necessary.
 A recent ongoing trial described in a published protocol is one such example (Miloff et al., 2016).
 Trials should also report cost-effectiveness analyses in an attempt to clarify whether and under which conditions are VR-enhanced treatments cost-effective.
+Finally, they should include an evaluation of the participants' engagement with the VR environment, so as to clarify how immersive and sophisticated the system needs to be to support improved outcomes.
 Moreover, given the predominance of trials conducted by developers of VR treatments, independently conducted trials are also critical.
 It is essential that negative results are afforded journal space in order to tackle potential publication bias.

 3.2.
-Study 2: The efficacy of cognitive bias modification interventions in anxiety and depressive disorders: a network meta-analysis2
+Study 2: The efficacy of cognitive bias modification interventions in anxiety and depressive disorders; a network meta-analysis2